Who We Are

 Pike Trail Virtues

 Our company is named Pike Trail based off of these same virtues and values of relentless determination and a passion to create products that are tough enough to survive and protect us in the great outdoors.
 We strive to put this same kindred spirit into each of our products, never compromising on quality and always committed to bringing you gear that will last.
-No short-cuts are ever taken at Pike Trail as we continually search for and create products around our journeys down the trail.
+Unlike other Hiking Gear Companies - No short-cuts are ever taken at Pike Trail as we continually search for and create products around our journeys down the trail.

 We are always in Beta when striving to perfect our Pike Trail line of products.
 We don’t believe in perfection per say, but we do believe a product can be enhanced to strive for this unending lofty goal.
 Using feedback from our Pike Trail Field Consultants and our Customers we aim to improve our products with every new production run.
 If you have a thought, idea or suggestion – please let us know.
 Every bit of Feedback matters to us, no matter how Big or Small..!